MEET THE TIA SENIOR TEAM

 Meet Carter Keithley

 Carter Keithley became President of the Toy Industry Association in 2006.
-In this position, he is responsible for overseeing the activities of the $18M+ not-for-profit trade association for the producers and importers of toys and youth entertainment products sold in North America.
+In this position, he is responsible for overseeing the activities of the $18M+ not-for-profit trade association representing all businesses involved in creating and bringing toys and youth entertainment products to kids of all ages.

 In 2010, Mr. Keithley received the Chairman’s Award from the American National Standards Institute (ANSI) for his leadership with the Toy Safety Initiative of the Asia Pacific Economic Cooperation (APEC).